What are your main goals? Select up to 3 of these items for your main goals.

 YOUR SPENDING: Try to reduce your impulse shopping – this can help boost your savings and leave money for other investing.

 YOUR BORROWING: Making the minimum payment is typically not enough.
-Try to work on increasing your debt payments.
+Try to work on paying more off.
 Here are some other tips to help you lessen your debt.

 YOUR BORROWING: Keeping up with debt can be tough.
 Here are some debt management tips to try.

-YOUR BORROWING: Getting control of your debt is a great way to manage your money.
-Take a look at 5 easy tips to get you thinking even more about your spending and saving.
+YOUR BORROWING: Getting control of your debt is an important part of managing your money.
+Take a look at 5 easy tips to get you thinking even more about your spending and savings.

 YOUR FINANCIAL ADVICE: It’s important to review your goals.
-Think about setting up some regular meetings with an advisor to review your goals and ensure you’re on track to meet them.
+Think about setting up some regular meetings with an advisor to review your goals and make sure you’re on track to meet them.

 YOUR FINANCIAL ADVICE: It’s important to set goals and review your progress.
 Think about working with an advisor to help make sure you’re on track.

-An advisor can provide you with solutions and advice that will help you pay down debt sooner.
+An advisor can give you advice and suggest solutions to help you pay off debt sooner.
 Speak with an advisor today.